swiftlang/swift-testing/Sources/Testing/Testing.docc/BugIdentifiers.md

 See https://swift.org/CONTRIBUTORS.txt for Swift project authors -->

-How the testing library interprets bug identifiers provided by developers.
+Examine how the testing library interprets bug identifiers provided by developers.

 ## Overview